McConnell reelected Senate GOP leader, overcoming challenge from Scott

 GOP senators met for more than three hours Wednesday to elect their leadership posts for the new Congress, which will be seated in January.
 McConnell won 37 votes to Scott's 10, with one senator voting "present," GOP Sen. Mike Braun of Indiana said.

+The Kentucky Republican said he's "proud" of the vote count, and reflected that the meeting gave the GOP conference the opportunity to discuss their differences, as well assess the midterm elections and what is to come in the next contest.

+"Everybody in our conference agrees we want to give it our best shot, finish the job in Georgia, and concentrate on that for the next month," McConnell said, referencing the Dec.
+6 runoff election between Democratic incumbent Sen. Raphael Warnock and Republican challenger Herschel Walker.

-Sens.
-Tom Cotton of Arkansas and John Barrasso of Wyoming nominated McConnell for leader after a motion to delay the leadership elections failed, according to his office.
-Sixteen senators voted to delay the elections, versus 32 who voted to move forward.
+Some senators, including Ted Cruz of Texas and Marco Rubio of Florida, unsuccessfully sought to delay the leadership elections until the results of the runoff in Georgia's Senate race are known.
+Sixteen senators voted to delay the elections, versus 32 who voted to move forward, a source familiar with the matter said.

+In addition to reelecting McConnell as GOP leader, the Republicans also elected Sen. John Thune of South Dakota for GOP whip, Barrasso as conference chair, Sen. Joni Ernst of Iowa as Republican Policy Committee chair and Sen. Steve Daines of Montana as incoming chair of the National Republican Senatorial Committee (NRSC), the Senate GOP's campaign arm.
+None of the candidates faced opponents.

 "Republican voters expect and deserve to know our plan to promote and advance conservative values," Scott wrote in a letter to colleagues.
 "We need to listen to their calls for action and start governing in Washington like we campaign back at home.
 There is a Republican Party that is alive and well in communities across America.
 It is time there is one in Washington, D.C., too."